Filing an income tax return for natural persons via the electronic assistant on MyGuichet.lu

 Specificities in the event of joint taxation

-If the income tax return is not submitted by a representative, both taxpayers must sign the tax return electronically in case of joint taxation.
+If the tax return is not submitted by an authorised proxy, a double electronic signature is required in the case of joint taxation.
+Two situations may arise:

-If one of the taxpayers does not have their own certificate, it is possible to use the other taxpayer's certificate for both signatures.
-To do so, the taxpayer must declare that he/she is the representative of his/her spouse or partner (option available since the 2022 tax year) under 'Indications générales - Mandataire contribuable conjoint/partenaire' (not available in English) when using the electronic assistant.
+If one of the taxpayers does not have their own certificate, it is possible to use the declarant taxpayer's certificate for both signatures.
+In order to do this, when entering the information in the electronic assistant, you must first indicate under 'Indications générales - Mandataire contribuable conjoint/partenaire' (general information - proxy for the taxable spouse/partner) that the joint taxpayer/partner has a representative.

-If it is not explicitly stated that the taxpayer is the representative of their spouse or partner, signing with the same certificate twice is not allowed and therefore each taxpayer must use their own certificate.
+If it has not been explicitly stated that the taxpayer is the authorised proxy for their spouse/partner, signing twice with same certificate twice is not authorised and an error message will appear on MyGuichet.lu.

 Obligations